ai-forever/SEGM-model/README.md

 }
 ```

 - `annotation_classes` - a list with class names from `annotation["categories"]`.
-Polygons of these classes will be combined into one class.
+If multiple are passed, classes will be merged.
 - `polygon2mask` - a list of functions that will be applied one by one to convert polygons to mask and prepare target for this class.
-There are several functions available - to create regular or shrinked masks.
+There are several functions available - to create regular, border or shrinked masks.
 To add a new function to the processing, you need to add it to the `PREPROCESS_FUNC` dictionary in [prepare_dataset.py](scripts/prepare_dataset.py) and also specify it in the `polygon2mask`-dict in the config.

 Postprocessing settings: